 A. C8.
-Yes, these can be found in the user guidance notes.
-Click here.
+Yes, these can be found in the User Guidance Notes.
+(For User Guidance for Agrecalc Cloud, click here).
 If straw from cereals is chopped or incorporated, this should be factored in, as less of the crop is removed from the field.
 Adjust the proportion removed based on the yield of straw remaining but yield of grain being removed.
 See further instructions in the User Guidance.
 If standard figures aren’t included in the User Guidance, contact us and we can provide an estimate.

 Q. C9.
 Why does lime have a large impact on my carbon footprint and how should I enter it?

 A. C9.
 Lime application leads to direct soil emissions: lime releases carbon dioxide when it dissolves in the presence of water.
 Lime is also quite carbon intensive to extract and deliver as a product to the farm gate.

 It is often the case that lime is only applied one in every four or five years.
 We recommend spreading the amount of lime applied across the number of years in which subsequent crops will benefit from the application.